Cellular Senescence

 Limitations and open questions

-• needs-human-replication — All genetic lifespan extension data (Baker 2016) are murine.
+• gap/needs-human-replication — All genetic lifespan extension data (Baker 2016) are murine.
 Whether chronic senolytic therapy extends human healthspan or lifespan is unknown.
 Hickson 2019 / Justice 2019 demonstrate target engagement and preliminary functional signal, but not aging endpoints.

-• no-mechanism — The “switch” that determines whether developmental senescence is efficiently cleared vs. chronic accumulation in aged tissue is incompletely characterized at the molecular level.
+• gap/no-mechanism — The “switch” that determines whether developmental senescence is efficiently cleared vs. chronic accumulation in aged tissue is incompletely characterized at the molecular level.
 NK-cell and macrophage clearance capacity decline with age, but the rate-limiting molecular determinant is unknown.

-• contradictory-evidence — IMR90 fibroblast SCAP: Zhu 2016 requires triple BCL-2+BCL-xL+BCL-W for senolysis; Yosef 2016 achieves ~53% viability reduction with BCL-W+BCL-xL dual knockdown alone (different senescence inducers).
+• gap/contradictory-evidence — IMR90 fibroblast SCAP: Zhu 2016 requires triple BCL-2+BCL-xL+BCL-W for senolysis; Yosef 2016 achieves ~53% viability reduction with BCL-W+BCL-xL dual knockdown alone (different senescence inducers).
 Senescence-inducer identity modulates SCAP composition — not yet systematically mapped.
 See senolytics (verified-partial).

-• long-term-unknown — Chronic senolytic therapy in humans: what is the consequence of long-term, repeated senescent-cell clearance?
+• gap/long-term-unknown — Chronic senolytic therapy in humans: what is the consequence of long-term, repeated senescent-cell clearance?
 Wound healing (fibroblast senescence is beneficial transiently), immune responses, and tissue architecture effects have not been studied longitudinally in humans.

-• no-mechanism — No biomarker reliably captures the full senescent-cell population across all tissues and inducers. p16INK4a, p21, SA-β-Gal, SASP panel, telomere dysfunction-induced foci (TIF) each capture overlapping but non-identical subsets.
+• gap/no-mechanism — No biomarker reliably captures the full senescent-cell population across all tissues and inducers. p16INK4a, p21, SA-β-Gal, SASP panel, telomere dysfunction-induced foci (TIF) each capture overlapping but non-identical subsets.
 A universal, clinically usable senescent-cell biomarker does not exist.

 See also